 “Just a moment!”
 A woman cried in exasperation from inside, followed by the sound of latches, locks and bolts coming undone in a cacophony of metallic thunks.
 After a moment, the door swung ajar.

 Standing in the doorway was a small, plump woman who Cooper knew to be Mariana Abode.
-She had a face as white as dough, with flushed-red cheeks and wild orange hair that curled outwards in long strands, barely contained within the tightly weaved hair-net sitting atop her head.
+She had a face as white as dough, with flushed-red cheeks and wild orange hair that curled outwards in long strands, barely able to be contained within the tightly weaved hair-net sitting atop her head.
 In one hand, she held a flour-covered apron.
 In the other, a rolling pin raised high above her head, ready to strike.